Introduction

 - Go to

-. - Filter the report by selecting the loan receivable account you created.
+Reports > Transaction Detail by Account. - Filter the report by selecting the loan receivable account you created.

 - This report will show all transactions related to the loan, including disbursements and payments.